The Catholic Courier and El Mensajero Cat√≥lico won a total of 27 awards from the Catholic Press Association for work published in 2018.

 Best Use of Photos in Social Media: Witherow and Capellazzi won second place for the photos they posted to Facebook from Father Jeffrey Chichester’s June 2018 priestly ordination and from inside St. Pius Tenth Church days before its rededication.

-Best Coverage — Disaster or Crisis: Latona won first place for a series of stories covering various aspects of the opioid epidemic.
+Best Coverage — Disaster or Crisis: Latona, Witherow and Haeger won first place for a series of stories and photos covering various aspects of the opioid epidemic.

-Best Reporting on Vocations to Priesthood, Religious Life or Diaconate — Non-Weekly Diocesan Newspaper, Circulation 25,001 or More: The Courier staff won third place for a series of stories in its May 2018 edition that focused on vocations discernment and formation.
+Best Reporting on Vocations to Priesthood, Religious Life or Diaconate — Non-Weekly Diocesan Newspaper, Circulation 25,001 or More: Jim√©nez, Latona and Staff Writer Jennifer Burke won third place for a series of stories in the Courier’s May 2018 edition that focused on vocations discernment and formation.

-Best Special Supplement: Courier staff received an honorable mention for the special supplement they produced on the Diocese of Rochester’s Sesquicentennial Celebration.
+Best Special Supplement: The Courier staff received an honorable mention for the special supplement they produced on the Diocese of Rochester’s sesquicentennial celebration.

 Best Multiple Picture Package — Sports: Haeger received an honorable mention for his photos from Bishop Kearney High School basketball team’s Section 5 Class AA sectional championship game.

 Best Photograph — Sports Photo: Haeger received third place for his photo from Aquinas Institute football team’s Class AA state championship game.